Overview

 If you need help managing your debt, you can find a credit counsellor through these non-profit associations:

-Consumer Protection Ontario through the ministry is not affiliated with, nor does it endorse any debt settlement agency.
+Note: Consumer Protection Ontario is not affiliated with, nor does it endorse any debt settlement service.

 • charge you fees if they are not registered in Ontario

-• charge an upfront fee of more than $50 before you enter into a services agreement with them or make your first debt payment
+• ask for more than $50 upfront before you sign a services agreement or make your first debt payment

-• charge you more than 10% of your debt for a one-time settlement payment
+• charge more than 10% of your debt for a one-time settlement payment

-• charge you more than 15% of your debt for each debt payment in a series
+• charge more than 15% of your debt for each debt payment in a series

 • say they can get collection agencies to stop calling you

-• claim that their program is approved by the Government of Ontario
+• claim their program is approved by the Government of Ontario

-• try to restrict you from communicating with your creditors
+• try to stop you from communicating with your creditors

 • give anyone false or misleading information